MPI-Certified Vehicle Inspection Station for BIIC

 Capture four colour photos of your vehicle (before repairs begin)

-Confirm whether you or a repair facility will complete the repairs
+Confirm whether the owner, a rebuilder of your choosing, or our repair facility will complete the repairs.

 Preparation for Pre-Inspection